'We never asked for a ceasefire,' says Iran's foreign minister, as war keeps raging

 The crash brings the U.S. military death toll to 13, seven of whom have been killed by enemy fire.
 Eight U.S. service members have been severely injured, according to the Pentagon.

-The IDF also said it had struck Hezbollah targets in Lebanon on Saturday, noting: "The Air Force struck in the Al-Qataraani area several launch sites of the terrorist organization Hezbollah, from which the organization's terrorists planned to carry out launches in the immediate time frame."
+The IDF also said it had struck Hezbollah targets in Lebanon on Saturday: "The Air Force struck in the Al-Qataraani area several launch sites of the terrorist organization Hezbollah, from which the organization's terrorists planned to carry out launches in the immediate time frame."

 "The headquarters of the 'Radwan Force' unit of the terrorist organization Hezbollah in Beirut were attacked and destroyed," it said.